Puerto Rico’s Colorful Old San Juan: Things to Do & Travel Guide (Updated 2023)

 The city also has a few museums to visit.
 The Museum of the Americas is dedicated to the history and modern-day culture of Latin America.
 I found it to be super informative.
 Though not everything is translated into English, I learned a lot.
 Casa Blanca is another museum that’s popular and I didn’t know what to expect before visiting.
 It’s the 16th century home of a Spanish colonist, and even though it’s a bit bare, it’s a very beautiful house.
 You can explore the relaxing gardens for free (look out for frogs and iguanas!).
 I also headed to the Museum of Art and History (also called the Museum of San Juan) but it was closed on a day they were advertised as being open.
 Also, it’s a one-room exhibition.
 I’d say skip it.
 However, do grab a calendar and see if the farmer’s market will be there when you are.
 They have absolutely delicious food and I was able to find a vegan stand when I was there.

 A lot of people like to stop by the “Puerta de la Bandera,” or the Door of the Flag.
-It’s a good photo spot.
+It’s a good photo spot and also a statement on the current state of Puerto Rico.
 It used to be painted with Puerto Rico’s red, white and blue colours but now it’s black and white.
 It was painted this way on July 4, 2016 to start a discussion about the declining state of the Island under the USA.

 Of course another popular thing to do in San Juan is visit the beaches, a staple of the Caribbean.
 The closest beach to Old San Juan is Playa Peña, which is a short walk along the northern coast.
 Once you get to the Puerto Rico State Capital, you can go down some stairs and get to the beach.
 It’s a bit rocky but is way less crowded than the other beaches.
 The most popular beach is Playa El Escambrón, which is about a half hour walk from Old San Juan.
 I walk fast so it’s probably longer than that, typically.
 It’s a larger beach but it’s still rocky and much more crowded, which is why I recommend Playa Peña.
 However both are beautiful so it’s hard to go wrong with either one!
 The waters are so clear and make a break from a hot day.